PebbleGo Curiosity Cards & 10 Ways To Use Them!

 - With multiple packs, you can put the class into small groups and have them take turns playing and researching in PebbleGo to answer the questions and learn from each other.
 For a little twist to all of these ways to use the cards, how about having them act out the question or answer and have classmates guess?
 That would be fun!

-- Extend the learning that is happening while playing with the PebbleGo Curiosity Cards by having them use Buncee as an online research journal to document what they are learning through the research and learning.
-Here is a blog post sharing how we used Buncee to created PebbleGo Research Journals.
+- Extend the learning that is happening while playing with the PebbleGo Curiosity Cards by having them use PebbleGo Create as an online research journal to document what they are learning through the research and learning.

-As a teacher or librarian, you can then take all of the pages they make in Buncee and use the Stitching feature to make a PebbleGo Curiosity Cards eBook to share with other students, teachers and families.
-Buncee's can even be shared with others around the world!
+As a teacher or librarian, you can then take all of the pages they make in PebbleGo Create and use the Stitching feature to make a PebbleGo Curiosity Cards eBook to share with other students, teachers and families.

-You can learn more about the Stitching feature in Buncee here.
+You can learn more about PebbleGo Create here.

 - Use the PebbleGo Curiosity Cards as story or research starters.
 Students draw a card and then write a creative story tying in what they learn through the research in PebbleGo.